Vegetarian Split Pea Soup Recipe (Quick and Easy)

 Serve the Split Pea Soup

-Serve split pea soup hot with more black pepper and crusty bread, or croutons.
+Serve this vegetarian split pea soup recipe immediately.
+While it’s hot, ladle into bowls with more black pepper and crusty bread, or croutons.

 Enjoy; it’s a fabulously guilt-free, delicious soup!